 We grant credit in the normal course of business to customers in the United States and Canada.
 We periodically perform credit analysis and monitor the financial condition of our customers to reduce credit risk.

 We evaluate warrants that we may issue from time to time under a two-step process provided in GAAP.
 The first step is intended to distinguish liabilities from equity.
 Warrants that could require cash settlement are generally classified as liabilities.
 For warrants that are considered outside of the scope of liability classification, a second step evaluates warrants as either a derivative subject to derivative accounting and disclosures or as equity instruments based upon the specific terms of the underlying warrant agreement and certain other factors associated with the our capital structure.
-Warrants that are indexed to the Company’s Common Stock while we meet certain other conditions with respect to its capital structure, including the ability to satisfy the warrant settlement obligations with a sufficient number of registered shares, do not qualify as derivatives and are classified as components of equity.
+Warrants that are indexed to the Company’s Common Stock while we meet certain other conditions with respect to our capital structure, including the ability to satisfy the warrant settlement obligations with a sufficient number of registered shares, do not qualify as derivatives and are classified as components of equity.
 Certain of the warrants sold by MTech in its initial public offering that were converted to Akerna warrants in connection with the Mergers (the “Private Warrants”) are not indexed to our common stock in the manner contemplated as described herein.
 As a result, the Private Warrants are precluded from equity classification and are recorded as derivative liabilities.
 At the end of each reporting period, changes in fair value during the period are recognized within the condensed consolidated statements of operations.
 We will continue to adjust this derivative liability for changes in the fair value until the earlier of (a) the exercise or expiration of the Private Warrants or (b) the redemption of the Private Warrants, at which time they will be reclassified to Additional paid-in capital.
-As of March 31, 2023, all of our other outstanding warrants, including certain other MTech warrants that were converted to Akerna warrants upon our formation (the “2019 Public Warrants”), are classified within stockholders’ equity.
+As of September 30, 2023, all of our other outstanding warrants, including certain other MTech warrants that were converted to Akerna warrants upon our formation (the “2019 Public Warrants”), are classified within stockholders’ equity.